Llads/Llads/README.md

 ✉️ Feel free to add me on discord at ladwick#9923

 ## Upcoming Projects
-🎁 - #HunterPy
+#HunterPy
-A Discord Nitro sniper written in Python.
+🎁A Discord Nitro sniper written in Python.

-📦 - #Posttrack
+#Posttrack
-A Discord server bot to update you on the progress of your package.
+📦A Discord server bot to update you on the progress of your package.